AguzzDev/poker-online/README.md

 - **NextJS**: Enhances the frontend with server-side rendering and a dynamic user experience.
 - **Socket.IO**: Manages real-time communication for smooth interaction between players.
 - **TailwindCSS**: Simplifies styling with utility-first classes, creating a responsive and visually appealing interface.
+- **MongoDB**: A NoSQL database used for storing user data and game information efficiently.

 ## Functionalities